uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 To access the cloud RMT server uyuni server needs to know is IP address (which is not registered in DNS) and trust the server certificate.

 The current Public Cloud setup requires changing `/etc/hosts` to reach the correct RMT server.
 This might not be possible if ever Uyuni is delivered as containers.
-In the constext of this RFC implementation we will follow the same approach a update `/etc/hosts` on Uyuni server.
+In the context of this RFC implementation we will follow the same approach a update `/etc/hosts` on Uyuni server.

 Cloud RMT https certificate is also returned by the data extraction tool and on uyuni server we need to:
   - add the certificate to folder `/etc/pki/trust/anchors/<label>`